The Sony RX100 V is one of the most powerful compact cameras on the market.

 - Night Scene – Shoots the lights of the city at night, including the lights of cars moving on the streets and movement of people.

-- Sunset – Shoots the brightness of the setting sun and the dramatic color changes of this scene.
+- Sunset – Shoots the brightness of the setting sun and the dramatic color changes of the scene.

-- Sunrise – Shoots the brightness of the rising sun and the dramatic color changes of this scene.
+- Sunrise – Shoots the brightness of the rising sun and the dramatic color changes of the scene.

 - Miniature – Uses the miniature effect to shoot people and cars rhythmically.